kurokobo/awx-on-k3s/argocd/README.md

 This guide shows minimal step-by-step examples to enable continuous delivery (CD) for AWX Operator and AWX using Argo CD, by covering following topics:

 - Deploying Argo CD on K3s
-- Deploying AWX by referring public Git repository
+- Deploying AWX by referring Git repository
 - Putting GitOps into practice: Upgrading AWX

+For more details about Argo CD, see [the official documentation](https://argo-cd.readthedocs.io/en/stable/).

 <!-- omit in toc -->
 ## Table of Contents